Exploring helical phases of matter in bosonic ladders: Numerical Results

 From the fits of the DMRG results we derive that the value of $K_c$ remains essentially constant as a function of the flux $\chi$ [see Fig. \ref{fig:LL_parameters} (a)].
 This is the expected behavior across the Meissner-vortex phase, since the Meissner phase presents a gap in the spin sector only.
 When considering the integer resonance at $\chi=2k_0$, the independence of $K_c$ from the flux $\chi$ suggests that also in this case the physics at the resonance is not determined by the charge sector.
 The situation is the opposite for the spin fluctuations.
 In the Meissner phase the spin fluctuations are maximized, the linear term given by $f_s$ in Eq. \eqref{fluct2} is completely dominating over the logarithmic contribution and $K_s$ ceases to be meaningful in this gapped phase (its estimate based on Eq. \eqref{fluct2} is systematically wrong).
 For large values of the fluxes in the vortex phase, $K_s\gtrsim 1$, consistently with having repulsive rung interaction.
 Finally, exactly at the resonance, we can observe a dip in the fitted value of $K_s$ [see Fig. \ref{fig:LL_parameters} (b)], which clearly shows that the spin fluctuations are suppressed at the resonance, compatible with the formation of a new gap in the spin sector.
 This is the first indication that, at $\nu=1$ and sufficiently large $V_\perp$, the system enters the $h$-phase, whereas the $g$-phase, expected to have a gapped charge sector, is not reached.

-Interestingly, we find also a signature of the pinned spin sector by fitting the constant $f_{0}$ in the fluctuations of the total magnetization: it is large in the Meissner and small, but significantly increasing with respect to the vortex environment [see the inset in Fig. \ref{fig:LL_parameters}(c)], inside the resonant state at filling $n=\chi/\pi$, thus indicating relevant corrections to the logarithmic law.
+Interestingly, we find also a signature of the pinned spin sector by fitting the constant $f_{0}$ in the fluctuations of the total magnetization: it is large in the Meissner and small, but significantly increasing with respect to the vortex environment [see the inset in Fig. \ref{fig:LL_parameters} (c)], inside the resonant state at filling $n=\chi/\pi$, thus indicating relevant corrections to the logarithmic law.

 Considering the system exactly at the resonance, we can therefore fit the values of the Luttinger parameters as a function of $V_\perp$ based on Eq.~\eqref{fluct2}.
-The results are used to define the dots of the physical trajectory presented in Fig. \ref{fig:RG_flow}.
-The values of $V_\perp$ and of the fitted Luttinger parameters can then be adopted as initial conditions of the RG flow determined by the equations~\eqref{eq:RG_flow}.
+The results are used to define the dots of the physical trajectory presented in Fig. \ref{fig:LL_parameters} (e).
+The values of $V_\perp$ and of the fitted Luttinger parameters can then be adopted as boundary conditions of the RG flow determined by the equations~\eqref{eq:RG_flow}.
 The numerical solutions of these flow equations allows for an estimate of the gap of the system based on the final value of the flow parameter: $\Delta \approx t^* e^{-l^*}$ (see the previous section).
-The so-obtained gap is represented in Fig. \ref{fig:RG_flow}b as a function of $V_\perp$ and it is in striking agreement with the previous analysis of the measured chiral current: the gap is negligible for $V_\perp < 6t$ and it opens in correspondence of the first peak of the chiral current at $V_\perp \sim 6t,8t$.
-This suggests that the system lies in the Luttinger/vortex phase (or inside the $h$-phase but very close to the boundary with the gapless region) until it reaches the region between the $h$ and $g$ phases for $V_\perp \sim 6t,8t$.
+The so-obtained gap is represented in Fig. \ref{fig:LL_parameters} (f) as a function of $V_\perp$ and it is in striking agreement with the previous analysis of the measured chiral current: the gap is negligible for $V_\perp < 6t$ and it opens in correspondence of the first peak of the chiral current at $V_\perp \sim 6t,8t$.

+The transition from a gapless to a gapped region around $V_\perp \sim 6t$ is also consistent with the solution of the RG flow equations.
+By comparing the fitted values of the Luttinger parameters to the phase diagram in Fig. \ref{fig:RG_flow}, we observe that the system at $V_\perp =0$ lies in proximity of the edge between the Luttinger liquid and the $h$-phase and it evolves close to the boundary between Luttinger liquid, $h$ and $g$ phases for intermediate values of $V_\perp$.
+Beyond $V_\perp\gtrsim 6t$ it enters the $h-$phase.
 For stronger interactions, the predicted gap $\Delta$ remains sizable, consistently with the system entering deep within the $h$-phase.
+The observed plateau of the energy gap after $V_\perp/t\sim12$ in Fig. \ref{fig:LL_parameters} (f) is likely a consequence of the (partial) breakdown of the second order RG calculation.
+Nonetheless, all the signatures observed in the numerical simulations are consistent with the onset of a gap in the spin sector.